1. Home

 🔢 World Cup 2026: Fast Facts

-• 4: This is South Africa’s 4th FIFA World Cup appearance.
+• 4: This is South Africa’s 4th World Cup appearance.

 • 9: One of 9 African nations to qualify automatically (DR Congo later made it 10 via playoffs).